rebouljc/CS5001_5002_Debugger/resources.md

 # Resources
 Here are some resources I started to gather for learning how to make a deubgger.
 We might want to decide between debugging on a specific operating system first, and then attempt to port our implementation.
+It seems like there is better documentation for debugging on Windows, however I think linux needs a lot more love in the debugger department.

 ## Debugger side of things